 Looking for great flight deals for Paris?
 BudgetAir Canada offers you the best fares and an unparalleled booking experience.
 Book from your laptop, tablet or smartphone and be assured of great flight deals and a easy booking process.
 Did you know you can save some money by travelling on different days or fly from other airports?
 Use the filters on the search result page to find great deals.

 Just like the other European major cities, Paris is safe in most areas.

 Paris is safe for the solo female traveller.
 There're too many possibilities you can entertain yourself in Paris.

 As the capital and largest city in France, most people can speak English in Paris and are willing to help if you have any questions.

 The best way to get around Paris is on foot or by metro.

-The major and biggest train station in Pairs is Gare du Nord.
+The major and biggest train station in Paris is Gare du Nord.
 It's the main station for Eurostar.